How do you sleep? How many hours do you need personally? Are you getting a good night’s sleep?

 Late night TV I know is a no-no (but sometimes, well you know!) as the light from your TV can suppress melatonin.
 Sometimes I put on Spotify and listen to music instead of watching TV, or I might listen to a podcast or audio book.

-Alchohol is not the ‘relaxing’ friend you might think it is.
-It plays havoc with your sleep cycle and you may wake at night.
+- Alchohol is not the ‘relaxing’ friend you might think it is.
 If you’re going to have a drink, make sure you have only one drink, a few hours before bedtime.

-What helps you sleep better through the night?
+What helps you sleep better through the night – Try these tips

 - Exercise regularly, but not before bed.